luma-lapinamk/miika-math/_sources/notebooks/expressions.md

 # Expressions

 ## Preface
 Distance, length, width, all are one dimensional quantities and their magnitude is expressed in many different units.
-The one used in {index}`International System of Units`, the SI-system, is metre.
+The one used in the <a href="https://www.nist.gov/pml/owm/metric-si/si-units" target="_blank">International System of Units</a>, the SI-system, is metre.
 For instance a classroom can have a width of 12 metres and a length of 14 metres.
 This means that the classroom is twelve times as wide as on metre.
 Metres can be expressed shorter as a symbol m.

 We can add and subtract metres.
 For instance the perimeter of the classroom can be calculated as
 $\mathrm{12\ m+14\ m+12\ m+14\ m}$.